 Femoral hernia is diagnosed by clinical examination

-In case a doubt arises in diagnosis, an ulttrasound scan of the groin is done
+In case a doubt arises in diagnosis, an ultrasound scan of the groin is done

 Femoral hernias causing any discomfort, mainly moderate to large lumps require surgical repair.
-Femoral hernia is more prone for complications, especially strangulation, because of the narrow neck of the hernia.
+Femoral hernia is more prone to complications, especially strangulation, because of the narrow neck of a hernia.
 The operation is performed under general anaesthesia and can be either open or laparoscopic surgery depending on surgical recommendations.